klarala/Traffic_light_recognition_Zybo/README.md

 This project was created during a Hardware-Software Vision Systems class.

-You can run the project (hsvs/tlr/tlr/tlr.xpr) in Vivado (created in Vivado 2018.3).
+The Vivado project file can be found at: hsvs/tlr/tlr/tlr.xpr (created in Vivado 2018.3).